sapio-lang/sapio/docs/learn-sapio/src/ch00-00-introduction.md

 demonstrating research concepts, corporations working on custody solutions, and developers improving open source solutions.
 Sapio is not a Solidity equivalent.
 The programming model is _very_ different.
-But it does help anyone trying to solve a transactional protocol for Bitcoin solve it elegantly.
+But it does help anyone trying to solve a transactional protocol for Bitcoin and solve it elegantly.

 Sapio is currently alpha quality software.
 You should think very carefully